-New to the world of sewing and confused by the language?
+New to the world of sewing?
+Confused by the terminology and language?
 Don’t let these new words prevent you from exploring your creativity.
-Let us provide you with a quick reference guide and soon you will know your give from your grading!
+Let us provide you with a quick reference guide, soon you will know your give from your grading!

 Everything from A-Z

-- Alteration – exactly as it sounds changing a garment to make it fit for the purpose it is designed for.
+- Alteration – exactly as it sounds, changing a garment to make it fit.

 - Baste – basting is a loose and easy stitch that is used to join two or more pieces of fabric together.